christianwilshaw/agl-service-consumer/README.md

 ## To run the project:

-1. npm run install (run the once only!)
+1. npm run install (run once only!)

 2. npm run start
 	- The site can be accessed on: http://localhost:3333/source/src/index.htm